top of page

 PLEASE NOTE: The race route has now changed and this section of the race will be run AFTER not BEFORE the section above.
 GPX files and maps have been updated.

-Those hares will soon be caught by the mountain goats as the steep hill, that takes us up to the ridge, starts.
 Did we say steep?!
 Patience is called for here, conserving a little energy until you're off the tarmac will pay dividends later in the day.
-The road section finishes just over 1K into the race, - did we mention the hill?
+The road section finishes just over 1K from the race venue, - did we mention the hill?

 A marked turn to the right finally takes us onto trails, a lovely old track that gloriously takes us onto the ridge.
 Out of a wooded track and onto open fields.
 Your experience very much depends on the weather - which is the wonder of Wales, no two days are ever the same.
 Clear days - amazing views over the channel; Foggy days, an eerie silence that provides a wonderful feeling of being so remote and far from the madding crowd.